sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 Histograms are by far the more standard way of displaying this, but I like pie charts.
 The first image is fairly straight-forward to train, but unrealistic -- you'll probably find it is seldom the case that this parity will occur naturally.

 Imbalanced datasets are a messy subject.
 Once aspiring machine learning engineers learn about imbalanced datasets, they tend to invariably assume it is a problem that needs to be fixed.
-One of the main reasons for this writing this article is as a PSA for machine learning engineers.
+One of the main reasons for writing this article is as a PSA for machine learning engineers.

 Ladies and gents: the issue isn't that there is class imbalance.
 The issue is that you actually aren't priotizing accuracy and don't realize, and instead are dealing with a cost-sensitive learning problem.
 That is to say that the misclassification costs are imbalanced, just like your dataset.